Nicky Lopez Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays pitching staff was 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Blue Jays pitching staff last season ranked 12th in the big leagues.

-- Berrios starts for the first time this season for the Blue Jays.
+- Kikuchi starts for the first time this season for the Blue Jays.

-- In his last appearance on Monday, Oct.
-3, the 28-year-old right-hander, started and went six innings against the Baltimore Orioles.
+- In his last appearance on Wednesday, Oct.
+5, the 31-year-old left-hander pitched in relief and went 1 2/3 scoreless innings against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.